Skip to main content

 What is a loan’s interest?

-Interest is the amount a lender charges you on top of your loan.
+Interest is the amount a lender charges you for borrowing their money.
 Interest is usually expressed as a percentage of the loan, customarily known as its interest rate.

 What is a loan’s APR?